webpro/awesome-dotfiles/README.md

 - [themer](https://github.com/themerdev/themer) - Manage and generate themes across your development tools from within your dotfiles.
 - [toml-bombadil](https://github.com/oknozor/toml-bombadil) - Templatize and manage your dotfiles.
+- [xdg-ninja](https://github.com/b3nj5m1n/xdg-ninja) - A shell script which checks your $HOME for unwanted files and directories.
 - [yadm](https://github.com/TheLocehiliosan/yadm) - Tool for managing a collection of files across multiple computers, using a shared Git repository and some additional features.